 Click the button below to start article in quick view

-Modern-day kids will be forgiven for thinking that this is a “giant” computer mouse.
-The old-timers will see it as a vintage fighter plane.
-This car represented the very worst and best of the microcar revolution when it was launched in 1952.
+You would be forgiven for thinking that this was a giant mouse.
+Some old-timers might see it as the cockpit of a vintage fighter plane.
+Despite its jazzy aesthetic, this car represented the very worst and best of the microcar revolution when it was launched in 1952.
 The good news was that it was stunning to look at.
-It was inspired by the designs of the 1950s planes.
-The automaker was no longer making aircraft when it made the Messerschmitt KR175.
-The bad news was that it was surprisingly basic and almost-laughably unsafe.
+It was inspired by the designs of 1950s planes.
+Messerschmitt was no longer making aircraft when it made the Messerschmitt KR175.
+The bad news was that it was surprisingly basic and laughably unsafe.
 The car’s only pedal controlled the brakes and the windscreen wipers were manually operated.
 It did not come with a reverse gear.
 Imagine driving down the road, attempting to make a turn in the rain, all while keeping one hand on the wipers.
 It was a disaster waiting to happen.
 It was a nice car to interact with, as long as you weren't the one driving it.
 This micro car is now regarded as a classic and a collectors’ item.
 Good luck finding one, the manufacturer only built 15,000 units.

-It was a real bubble car.
-In fact, you can be forgiven for thinking that it will burst at any moment!
-It was among the first cars to be referred to as a 'bubble car.’
-The Isetta ‘Bubble Car’ was a small metal mountain that came with bright colors.
-The BMW Isetta was the most famous version.
-It enjoyed its best days during the early 60s and late 50s, grooving around the streets of the United Kingdom and Germany.
-It was used for camping holidays because it had a front-opening door that could easily be attached to a tent.
-There was even a police version that was used in Germany; it must have been spectacularly unthreatening and adorable.
+The Isetta was a true bubble car.
+And, like a bubble, it looked like it could burst at any moment.
+The Isetta was among the first cars to actually be referred to as a 'bubble car'.
+It was at peak popularity during the late 50s and early 60s.
+You could see it in an array of fun colors zipping through the streets of the United Kingdom and Germany.
+It was popular for camping holidays because its front-open door could be easily attached to a tent.
+There was even a police version used in Germany.
+We imagine it was spectacularly unthreatening and adorable.
 They must have had to include "must be able to squeeze into small spaces" on the police academy intake form.
-The Isette sold more units than most bubble cars on this list, selling more than 160,000 units in 1955.
+The Isette sold more units than most of the other bubble cars on this list, selling more than 160,000 units in 1955.
 Due to its popularity, it's not unlikely to see remaining Isetta bubble cars at some car shows.

-This one is a lightweight electric car that is manufactured by Citycom GmbH in Germany.
+The CityEl is a lightweight electric car that is manufactured by Citycom GmbH in Germany.
 It looks a little bit like a sneaker and a little bit like an old thermos.
 It was originally made in Denmark and was designed by Steen Volmer Jensen.
-The CityEl rides on three wheels.
-It has a range of 70–90 km.
+The CityEl rides on three wheels and has a range of 70–90 km.
 Production began in 1987, unlike the other cars on this list, continues to date.
 The power of this car comes from a lithium iron phosphate battery that offers 4.8 kWh.
 The curb weight is 210 – 280 kg.

 Janus was the only car to be built by Zundapp.
 This German car was first made in 1957.
 It had two faces, like the Roman god, Janus.
 You could hardly differentiate its front from its rear.
 It also came with doors in the rear and the front.
 The Janus Zundapp has been featured as Professor Zundapp in the film "Cars 2".
 It was a little more expensive than its rivals and it lacked many modern elements.
 Zundapp sold the company to Bosch in 1958 after giving up on the project.